Poset Products as Relational Models: Poset products

 With the above set-up, we obtain the following. \begin{lemma}[{\cite[Theorem 4.1]{JM2010}}] Let ${\m A}$ be a $k$-potent GBL-algebra.
 Then each $\varepsilon_a$ is an ac-labeling and ${\m A}$ embeds in the poset product $E({\m A})$ via the map $a\mapsto\varepsilon_a$. \end{lemma}

 \begin{remark} We have presented the foregoing construction somewhat differently than \cite{JM2010}.
-In that paper, the subdirectly irreducible GBL-algebra ${\m A}/x$ is decomposed as an \emph{ordinal sum} ${\m B}_x\oplus {\m W}_x$ of a proper subalgebra ${\m B}_x$ of ${\m A}/x$ and a nontrivial $k$-potent MV-algebra chain ${\m W}_x$ with at most $k+1$ elements (see \cite{JM2009} for a thorough discussion of ordinal sums, which we do not pursue further here).
+First, that paper states the embedding result only for the $0$-free signature, but inspection of the proof confirms that the embedding also preserves $0$.
+Second, in \cite{JM2010} the subdirectly irreducible GBL-algebra ${\m A}/x$ is decomposed as an ordinal sum ${\m B}_x\oplus {\m W}_x$ of a proper subalgebra ${\m B}_x$ of ${\m A}/x$ and (the 0-free reduct of) a nontrivial $k$-potent MV-algebra chain ${\m W}_x$ with at most $k+1$ elements.
+Note that in this context \emph{ordinal sum} refers to the notion defined for (integral) GBL-algebras in \cite{JM2009} rather than the more widely-known notion for hoops (as depicted in, e.g., \cite{BF2000}).
 The algebras ${\m W}_x$ are used as the factors of the poset product in \cite{JM2010}.
 Clearly ${\m W}_x$ is a nontrivial deductive filter.
 Since nontrivial finite $k$-potent MV-algebra chains are simple algebras, it follows that ${\m W}_x$ is the least nontrivial deductive filter of ${\m A}/x$, i.e., ${\m W}_x={\m A}_x$.
+We refer to the reader to \cite{JM2009} for a full discussion of ordinal sums in this context.
 Compare also with \cite[Proof of Theorem 16]{J2009}. \end{remark}

 For finite GBL-algebras, the latter embedding result may be upgraded to a \emph{representation}.
 In the sequel, we will apply the following lemma to study subvarieties of ${\sf GBL}$ with the FMP.

 \begin{lemma}[{\cite[Theorem 33]{JM2009}}] Let ${\m A}$ be a finite GBL-algebra.
 Then there exist finite simple MV-algebras ${\m A}_x$, $x\in\Delta=\Delta({\m A})$, such that